Design Processes

 We listen to your needs, thoughts, and desires and discuss the feasibility of your project.
 Our visit to review the existing conditions and an understanding of the project goals are needed to create a retainer amount that is required for the Preliminary Drawings to start.
 The retainer amount is documented on the Preliminary Design Agreement.

 The preliminary drawings explore scenarios to achieve your project goals and are intended to graphically define the work scope for all the project participants.
 It is the only reliable way to set a working budget.
-The approved preliminary design scheme allows us to present you with a budget along with a timeframe to complete the described work.
+The approved preliminary design scheme allows us to present you with a budget along with a time frame to complete the described work.
 Generally, at this stage, the budget is based on assumed mid-range pricing for materials, fixtures and finishes.
 Our goal is to have the Budget fall within 10% of the Contract price.
 Approval of the budget ends the preliminary design phase and begins the effort to complete Construction Documents.
 After the Budget has been approved, a second design agreement is presented to authorize creating the Construction Documents.
 Moving forward, any changes to the work scope or material selections at the higher price points can and will affect the Contract pricing.

 During the Construction Document phase we develop the drawings, specifications and details that will be used to build the project budget and obtain a building permit.
 We also focus on making specific product and material selections so the budget pricing can be firmed up with subcontractors, suppliers etc. As needed, professional consultants will be utilized and a building permit will be secured.

-The contract documents will include a project Summary with detailed line item pricing allows for a comprehensive overview of costs.
+The contract documents will include a Project Summary with detailed line item pricing which allows for a comprehensive overview of costs.
 The project summary helps to identify specific costs and product choices that may be reconsidered if there is any significant variation from the Budget pricing.
 At this time, we work through any price adjustments before we move to a construction contract.

 When the contract is signed a schedule will be issued and the subcontracts will be signed.
 The site will be properly prepared to minimize any disruption the work will have on your daily routine.